hereon-GEMS/Cont2SAS/docu/models/box.md

 ## Edit model_box.xml

 - sld = SLD of parallelepiped
-- qclean_sld = SLD outside simulation box
+- qclean_sld = SLD outside of the simulation box

 ## Go to workflow